Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so baseline is 3.
-The description does not add additional meaning beyond the schema about the parameters themselves; it only lists the return values.
+Schema description coverage is 100%, so the baseline is 3.
+The description does not add significant meaning beyond what the schema already provides for the three parameters (area, district, prefecture).
+The schema definitions are sufficiently detailed.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.